evelynph-code/Mirror-Mentor/README.md

 create policy "Users can delete own cart" on cart_items for delete using (auth.uid() = user_id);

-alter table profiles
-  add column if not exists skin_concerns text[] default '{}', add column if not exists total_budget  text;
 ```

 ### 4. Run the App